nyartcc/application-VATSpy-DAT-to-JSON-converter/README.md

 ## Usage
 * Download the release, or clone this repo to your local machine.
-* Download the latest .dat source file from the [data project](https://github.com/vatsimnetwork/vatspy-data-project) and place it in the same folder as the script.
 * Using your CLI, navigate to the downloaded folder.
 * Run:
 ```python